Bedno/InfoWall/README.md

 At-a-glance "InfoWall" display for personal use.

-Designed for constant on picoprojector, or any minimal PC, tablet, phone hardware.
+Designed for constantly on picoprojector, or any minimal laptop or tablet.
 Works best in Chrome; press F11 for Full Screen mode.
 Automatically adjusts all elements to window size and rotation to maximize readability.
 Weather forecast uses "Wunderground" API.
 Speaks the forecast on capable browsers.